 The Confectioner’s Daughter by Lou Drofenik

-I’d be on the lookout for a Maltese novel since my first visit in 2015.
+I’d been on the lookout for a Maltese novel since my first visit in 2015.
 After consulting a bookseller in Valletta during our New Year’s trip he recommended this one and it was a welcome easy read which I consumed almost in its entirety on the flight home.
 Is it going to win a Booker or Costa Prize?
-No. But will it open your eyes to the history and culture of the little Mediterranean rock where its set?
+No. But will it open your eyes to the history and culture of the little Mediterranean rock where it’s set?
 Very much so.

 The importance of family, the dust, the wonder and danger of small communities, the often heavy presence of the Catholic Church, the national sweet tooth – all of this comes out in Drofenik’s wash of early 20th century Malta.
 Later, the war, hints of the corruption which has wheedled into a society which, so poor for so long, was beginning to see the payouts of hard work.
 And like, my own national story, emigration – the promise of a better life elsewhere in New York or Australia.